Imaging Careers: Exploring Travel X-Ray Jobs

 Are you a radiology technologist/x-ray tech looking for a job to change up your career?
 If so, a stint as a traveling X-ray tech could be just the professional move to advance your skills, explore new places and give you a fresh start.

-Traveling x-ray tech jobs are available in locations throughout the country and offer a variety of benefits including great pay, company-paid housing, insurance coverage, retirement benefits, career growth and more.
+Traveling x-ray tech jobs are available in locations throughout the country and offer a variety of benefits including great pay, company-paid housing, insurance coverage, retirement benefits, career growth, and more.

 According to the American Registry of Radiologic Technologists (ARRT), radiology techs make up the third-largest group of healthcare professionals in the country, surpassed only by physicians and nurses.
 And allied health staffing companies are seeing a growing number of travel assignments for radiology techs and other imaging professionals.

-Maxine Neifeld, recruiting consultant with Med Travelers, an AMN Healthcare company, gave us the scoop on travel x-ray jobs and what a radiology career on the road entails.
+Maxine Neifeld, a recruiting consultant with Med Travelers, an AMN Healthcare company, gave us the scoop on travel x-ray jobs and what a radiology career on the road entails.